TEST: Lexar NM620 512GB M.2 SSDNM620

 • Game (folder with small and large files)

-The three folders are copied using Windows Copy command (the cache remains enabled).
-The practical test of 14.02.2022 shows the performance for simultaneous write and read operations.
-The lower the duration, the better.
+The three folders are copied using the Windows Copy command (the cache remains enabled).
+The practical test of February 14, 2022 shows the performance for simultaneous write and read operations.
+The lower the duration, the better the performance.

 AS SSD TEST: Lexar NM620 512GB